 For a comfortable latch while breastfeeding, position your baby facing your body, with their mouth and nose in line with your nipple.
 Use pillows to elevate your baby to the appropriate height.
 Special breastfeeding pillows are available for this purpose.

-Chin to Breast:
+Chin to breast

 To achieve a good latch during breastfeeding, ensure your baby opens their mouth wide and their chin touches your breast first.
 Direct your nipple towards the roof of their mouth to ensure they take in enough breast.
 Refer to the short video for further guidance on proper latching.